ccsb-scripps/Meeko/docs/source/py_build_temp.rst

 As we may see from the picture above, in order to forge ``CRO`` into a linking embedded fragment in a protein, some atoms need to be removed.
 In this example, we will simply do so by specifying the atom names. ``make_embedded`` calls function ``embed`` on the duplicated object ``cc``, which takes ``embed_allowed_smarts`` as the editable zone and removes atoms matching the names in ``leaving_names``.
 Here, the ``embed_allowed_smarts`` is chosen to be the SMARTS of altered backbone in residue ``CRO``.
 Note that by default, ``embed`` removes associated hydrogens for convenience.
 Therefore, in this case, ``leaving_names = {"H2", "OXT"}`` removes atoms ``H2``, ``OXT`` as well as the bonded hydrogen, ``HXT``.
 The same task could be alternatively done by the equivalent SMARTS pattern.

 .. code-block:: python
-    # Dupicate CRO_from_cif for editing

     cc = copy.deepcopy(CRO_from_cif)

-    # Specify the editable zone
     embed_allowed_smarts = "[NX2][CX4][CX3][NX3][CX4][CX3](=O)[OX2]"
-    # Remove atoms by names from the chemical component
     cc = cc.make_embedded(allowed_smarts = embed_allowed_smarts, leaving_names = {"H2", "OXT"})

-    # Draw the edited molecule
     draw_cc_mol(cc.rdkit_mol)

 .. image:: images/embedded_CRO.png